francescameneghello/RIMS_tool/README.md

 ## Installation guide

-To execute this code, simply install the following main packages:
+To execute this code, use **Python 3.10** and install the following main packages:

 * scikit-learn==1.2.1
 * scipy==1.11.2